 Triggers when a user adds a new row to a selected worksheet.

-Every time the "Select rows" action runs, it goes through all rows in a file according to specified criteria.
-This distinguishes this trigger from the trigger "Watch a worksheet" that only watches for new rows added since the last run.
+Every time the Select rows action runs, it goes through all the rows in a file according to specified criteria.
+This distinguishes this trigger from the trigger Watch a worksheet that only watches for new rows added since the last run.

-In the settings of the "Select rows" action, you can specify the sort order of the returned results and the maximum number of returned rows.
+In the settings of the Select rows action, you can specify the sort order of the returned results and the maximum number of returned rows.
 You may also define a filter.
 Filters are written in the Google Spreadsheet API syntax.
-You can use standard comparison operators (>, >=, =, !=, <, <=), logical operators (and, or) and enclose filter expressions in parentheses.
+You can use standard comparison operators (>, >=, =, !=, <, <=), logical operators (and, or), and enclose filter expressions in parentheses.

-age > 25 and height < 185 and (name = "Petr" or name = "Karel")
+age > 25 and height < 185 and (name = "Peter" or name = "Charles")

 Employee age (employeeage).
 The filter will look like: